cakephp/docs/en/core-utility-libraries/security.rst

 parameters must match the values used to encrypt or decryption will fail.
 An example use would be::

-    // Assuming key is stored somewhere it can be re-used for
+    // Assuming the key is stored somewhere it can be re-used for
-    // decryption later.
+    // Decryption later.
     $key = 'wt1U5MACWJFTXGenFoZoiLwQGrLgdbHA';

     $cipher = $user->secrets;